J-1 Visa English Teacher Jobs

 Understand the two-year home residency requirement

 Most J-1 Teacher participants are subject to the two-year home-country physical presence requirement after their program ends.
-This affects eligibility for H-1B and green card pathways, so factor it into your long-term planning before accepting a placement.
+This affects eligibility for H-1B visa and green card pathways, so factor it into your long-term planning before accepting a placement.

 Distinguish your designated sponsor from your host school